-3. Time Limit for Processing Appeals
+5. Time Limit for Processing Appeals

-Members will be provided with a written appeal decision by certified or registered mail within 30 days of the date the appeal was received.
+Members will be provided with a written appeal decision within 30 days of the date the appeal was received.
 The time limit may be extended by mutual agreement, in writing, between the Member and us.
 Any extension will not exceed 30 days from the date of the agreement.
 We may decline to extend the review period for an appeal if a service has been continued pending an appeal.